 Every automation has a trigger, which reports some event to Wix, and at least one action, which carries out some kind of process such as sending an email or setting up a user account.
 Apps built by Wix, like Wix Stores and Wix Bookings, often come with pre-made automations that are available to the user upon installation.
 Apps can also offer specific triggers or actions, which site owners can use to create their own custom automations.

 As an app developer, you can provide actions, triggers, and full automations (known as pre-installed automations) as part of your app.
-You can configure all three in the Automations section in the Wix Developers Center.
+You can configure all three in Automations in your app's dashboard.

 When you provide a trigger as part of your app, you are essentially telling Wix that your app can report a specific event.
 For example, if your app helps a user make their site more secure, you may report events like suspicious purchases made on their online store.

 When your app reports the event, it sends a payload to Wix containing data about the event.
-You define this payload structure when you set up the trigger in the Dev Center.
+You define this payload structure when you set up the trigger in your app's dashboard.
 This data is sent to whatever action the user chooses to connect the trigger to, and some or all of it may be used by that action.

 Learn more about triggers.